 - Genes: It refers to the discrete units, where each unit expresses itself independently in the offsprings.

 - Alleles: It refers to the two alternative pairs of a gene, in which one pair from each parent is transferred to the offspring.
-If a gene carry two identical forms of alleles, an individual is said to have “Homozygous genotype”.
-If a gene carry two different types (dominant and recessive) of alleles, an individual is said to have “Heterozygous genotype”.
+If a gene carry two identical forms of alleles, an individual is said to have a “Homozygous genotype”.
+If a gene carry two different types (dominant and recessive) of alleles, an individual is said to have a “Heterozygous genotype”.

 - Genotype: It refers to the specific arrangement of alleles for a given pair of genes.
 A dominant gene (represented by an uppercase letter ‘D‘) expresses its phenotypic characters significantly over a recessive gene (represented by a lower case letter ‘d‘).

-- Phenotype: It refers to the visible traits of an organism like colour, length, and shape etc. that results after a gene expression.
+- Phenotype: It refers to the visible traits of an organism like colour, length, and shape etc., that results after a gene expression.

-- Stem length: For such character, Mendel took tall stem (dominant form) and dwarf stem (recessive form).
+- Stem length: For such a character, Mendel took tall stem (dominant form) and dwarf stem (recessive form).